Bristol County, Rhode Island

 Bristol County is a county located in the U.S. state of Rhode Island.
 As of the 2020 census, the population was 50,793, making it the least populous county in Rhode Island.
 In terms of land area, it is the third-smallest county in the United States, at only 25 sqmi.
 The county was created in 1747 when it was separated from Bristol County, Massachusetts.
-Bristol County is included in the Providence-Warwick, RI-MA Metropolitan Statistical Area, which in turn constitutes a portion of the greater Boston-Worcester-Providence, MA-RI-NH-CT Combined Statistical Area.
+Bristol County is included in the Providence metropolitan area, which in turn constitutes a portion of the Greater Boston area.

 History

 The county was formed by the transfer of part of Bristol County, Massachusetts, to the Colony of Rhode Island in 1746, having been the subject of a long-running border dispute.

 The original county was part of the Plymouth Colony and named after its "shire town" (county seat), what is now Bristol, Rhode Island.
 The new Rhode Island county was formed in 1746 with the full modern territory of Bristol, Barrington, and Warren.

-See Bristol County, Massachusetts for later land transfers between Massachusetts and Rhode Island.
+See Bristol County, Massachusetts, for later land transfers between Massachusetts and Rhode Island.